Member Care in the Multi-Sectoral Context

 –MS-MC involves staying informed about the work of organizations and colleagues in different sectors as they seek to promote human-planet wellbeing and address major issues.
 How can their work inform and support member care and mission?

-–Also see the resources in: the Updates section for Global Member Care (Volume Two), the Featured Materials section on this website, and Multi-Sectoral Member Care: Engaging Our World as Global Integrators (Kelly and Michele O’Donnell, Journal of Psychology and Theology, December 2016—see summary model at the end), and Multi-Sectoral Member Care (Member Care Update, August 2018).
+–Also have a look at the resources in: the Updates section for Global Member Care (Volume Two), the Featured Materials section on this website, Multi-Sectoral Member Care: Engaging Our World as Global Integrators (Kelly and Michele O’Donnell, Journal of Psychology and Theology, December 2016—see summary model at the end), and Multi-Sectoral Member Care (Member Care Update, August 2018).

 —Living Our Values: Care, Culture, and Power in Aid Organisations

 Core Humanitarian Standard Alliance (20-21 May 2021, free online event)

 —Leading Wellness: How to Empower Healthy, Happy, and Productive People

 DisasterReady, Resource Library/Course (free e-book, 30 minutes, register to access)

 —Toolkit for the Integration of Mental Health into General Healthcare in Humanitarian Settings (2018) International Medical Corps

 —Where There is No Psychiatrist: A Mental Health Care Manual (Second edition, 2018) Vikram Patel & Charlotte Hanlon—mhGAP Intervention Guide for mental neurological and substance use disorders in non-specialized settings (2016), WHO—Staff Well-Being and Mental Health in UNHCR (2016), Suzik, D., Thomas, R., Lachens, L., & Mihalca, L.

 —Workplace Stress: A Collective Challenge (2016) International Labor Organization